NoamZeise/pages/_posts/2024-03-28-extract-rss.md

 image: /assets/img/posts/thumbnails/extract-xml.png
 ---

-A program in Common Lisp that, by defining two small functions, one can extract the relevant features from a webpage and get an RSS feed out of it.
+A program in Common Lisp that, by defining two functions, one can extract the relevant features from a webpage and get an RSS feed out of it.
 There is also a script that will update the feeds and push them to